 Shallow Descending Curve When you loss

-If you have over 51% accuracy rate and that rate is totaling a net pips and you start sizing your position by percentage from your current balance, this means you’ll be relying on prior winners which will net you an exponential growth rate.
-If you have a higher success rate, you can be even more aggressive with your compounding.
+If you have over 51% accuracy rate and that rate is totaling net pips and you start sizing your position by percentage from your current balance, this means you’ll be relying on prior winners which will net you an exponential growth rate. when you have a higher success rate, you can be even more aggressive with your forex account compounding.

 Compounding Swing Position